SiMoM0/linear_solver/README.md

-# linear_solver
+# Linear Solver for simplex tableau method
 A simple linear solver for the simplex tableau method and gomory's cut.
+Useful for hand written exercises, in order to see intermediate tableau and check the solution.